El Yunque National Forest adds a beautiful day of adventure to your Puerto Rico vacation. It’s a must-see!

 El Yunque Visitor Center

-The current visitor center is now in a short term place just outside of the National Forest called Portalito HUB in a little town called Palmer.
+Up until 2020, the visitor center had been in a short-term place just outside of the National Forest called Portalito HUB in a little town called Palmer.
 It’s at the base of El Yunque.

-Here you can get a map, some souvenirs, bottles of water, a poncho, and use the bathroom.
-There are employees here to help with any questions and update you on the latest El Yunque information.
+It had been a place where you could get a map, some souvenirs, bottles of water, a poncho, and use the bathroom.
+The employees also helped with any questions and could update you on the latest El Yunque information.

-If you decide to drive straight into the park, you won’t find a visitors center.
-Instead, you’re likely to see Park Staff directing you to a pull off and passing out a current El Yunque National Forest map, as well as answering any of your questions about what’s open and closed.
+Driving straight into the park, you won’t find a visitor’s center.
+Instead, you’re likely to see Park Staff directing you to a pull-off so you can check in with your timed-entry ticket and handing out a current El Yunque National Forest map.

 El Yunque Tours